btoone/homebin/README.md

+# Overview #

 A personal collection of `~/bin` scripts from the PeepCode "Advanced Command Line".
-To install clone the repo and then symlink the scripts into `~/bin`

-`ln -s ~/bin/homebin/* .`

-TODO: Create a rake task to link the files for you
+# Installation #

+    cd ~/bin
+    git clone git://github.com/btoone/homebin
+    rake install

+The rake task will create symlinks for the scripts in your `~/bin` directory.